 See the difference of UCF Color Temperature: A kitchen counter at 3000K, 4000K and 5000K.

 If this is still confusing, consider the example of fire, for which the same principle is true: the blue flame of a blowtorch is a much higher temperature than the warm orange glow of a candle.
 So remember: the higher the color temperature, the cooler the light.

 Some helpful reference points for color temperature:

-Note: this color temperature is very rare these days, but was common of early LED lighting products.
+(Note: this color temperature is very rare these days, but was common to early LED lighting products.
 Some people still associate LED lighting with these harsh blue-hued lights of yore.
-But don’t worry – you will almost never find 6500K lights in consumer lighting products today.
+But don’t worry – you will almost never find 6500K lights in consumer lighting products today).

 The list above gives you a sense of the spectrum of color temperatures you might commonly encounter, but in residential LED lighting only two color temperatures matter: